Fonemine/documentation/expressions.md

 **MobileForce Expression Language (MFEL)**

 Often, expressions in MobileForce are used in forms, CPQ rules, triggers, macros, email templates, etc. All of these uses  build upon **MFEL** in unique ways.
-The MobileForce Expression Language consists of:
+In order to define the MobileForce Expression Language, we start with primitives:

 ## 1. Primitive Values